VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart5Chapter03.md

 These members' function are:
 - `update_mouse` inform bottom-layer engine to update new mouse information
 - `get_mouse_xy` calling this function by upper-layer to get x and y coordinates of mouse
 - `set_mouse_xy` calling function by upper-layer to set the new mouse position.
 For those engines not supporting this function, the member can be null.
 - `get_mouse_button` get mouse button state.
 Return value can be `IAL_MOUSE_LEFTBUTTON`, `IAL_MOUSE_MIDDLEBUTTON`, `IAL_MOUSE_RIGHTBUTTON` to
 respectively represent the pressed states: mouse left key, middle key, and right key.
 - `set_mouse_range` set range of mouse movement.
 For engines not supporting this function, can be set as `NULL`.
-- `update_keyboard` inform bottom-layer to update keyborad information
+- `update_keyboard` inform bottom-layer to update keyboard information
 - `get_keyboard_state` get keyboard state, return a byte array, including keyboard pressed state indexed by scan code.
 Pressed is 1, released is 0.
 - `suspend_keyboard` pause keyboard device read/write, used for switch of virtual console.
-Ususally set as `NULL` for embedded device.
+Usually set as `NULL` for embedded device.
 - `resume_keyboard` resume keyboard device read/write, used for switch of virtual console.
-Ususally set as `NULL` for embedded device.
+Usually set as `NULL` for embedded device.
 - `set_leds` set keyboard status `LEDs`, used for `CapLock`, `NumLock`, and `ScrollLock` statues.
 - `wait_event` calling this function by upper-layer to wait for an event from input devices.
 This function has different interfaces for MiniGUI-Threads and MiniGUI-Processes, and must implement with select or poll system calls.

-## Custom `IAL` enginee sample
+## Custom `IAL` engine sample

 Actually developing a new `IAL` engine is not difficult.
 We use `iPAQ` as an example to illustrate the design of a customized input engine.

 `IPAQ` produced by `COMPAQ` is a `StrongARM-based` high-end hand-held product, which includes touch screen and several control keys.
 The touch screen is similar to the mouse of `PC`, but it can only differentiate left button.
 For the control keys, we can emulate them as some keys in `PC` keyboard, such as cursor keys, `ENTER` key, and function keys.
 The source code of this engine is showed in List 1.